jacobtomlinson/website/README.md

 [jacob@tomlinson.email](mailto:jacob@tomlinson.email).

 ## Contribution
-If you see any errors in my website content or feel you could make improvements then please feel free to open an issue or raise a pull request.
+If you see any types of errors in my website content or feel you could make improvements then please feel free to open an issue or raise a pull request.
 Or if you wish just leave a comment on the relevant page.